strontic/strontic.github.io/xcyclopedia/library/dwm.exe-7260B06613BC480862F379FF5CCD58B6.md

 ## Possible Misuse

 *The following table contains possible examples of `dwm.exe` being misused.
-While `dwm.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dwm.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --